MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 3. Enter your email address, and follow the wizard to complete the sign-up process.

    > [!NOTE]
-   > A work or school account is required for trying Dynamics 365 Customer Voice.
+   > - A work or school account is required for trying Dynamics 365 Customer Voice.
+   > - You can receive up to 100 responses in the trial period.

 ## Experience for a trial or new user